OpenEdPakistan/urdu/tts/README-gTTS.md

 ## How?
 *The following steps create the audio files.*
 ### 0. Upload Urdu Text File
+The user (or developer) uploads the Urdu text file to the cloud folder.
 ### 1. Execute Python Notebook
+The Python notebook on Google Colab is executed.
 ### 2. Call Google Text-to-Speech API and serialize output
+a.
+The code calls the text-to-speech API.
+b.
+The API returns the audio output.
+c.
+The audio output is serialized and stored as files in the cloud folder.
 ### 3. Generate and download zip file
+a.
+The user issues a zip command using Python code.
+b.
+The code creates a zip archive containing the audio files and stores it in a cloud folder.
+c.
+The zip file is downloaded bu the user.